How to report bugs

 Tips and tricks

-In the event that you have an issue with your Internet connection or want to file a bug for another system you can still do this using apport.
+In the event that you have an issue with your internet connection, want to file a bug for another system, or have trouble reporting from a headless setup, you can still do this using apport.

 First, on the target system, gather the information in a file: